- When working on your presentation and you are met with a Powerpoint file saving error it might be a case of a file corruption.

-- If an error occurred while PowerPoint was saving the file, that may be caused by several issues, including file corruption.
+- If the error occurred while PowerPoint was saving the file, it can also be a problem with Microsoft Visual Basic.

 - You should try an alternative software from Adobe that can help you create even more original slides.

-- If PowerPoint won't save, you can also repair it by using one of our solutions below.
+- If PowerPoint won't save, you can also repair it by using a Windows 10 tool as indicated below.

 When working on big PowerPoint presentations, there may come a time when you are suddenly faced with a file save error.